martinamaximovich/video-poker/README.md

 Text-based video poker game programmed in Java.

 This program has 4 classes: Game, Player,
-Card, and Deck, wherein player/card/deck all communicate with game in order to make the video poker game possible.
+Card, and Deck, wherein player/card/deck.
 The Deck class is responsible for generating the 52-card deck of cards used in poker, as well as methods related to the deck like shuffling it and dealing a card from it.
 The Player class is responsible for keeping track of the video poker player's scoreboard while playing the game,